FlyingGyroscope/IntroTo3DPrinting/README.md

 What is the purpose of a 3D printer?
 Making parts for more 3D printers.

 How do you know if someone has a 3D printer?
-Don't worry, they'll tell you.
+Don't worry, they'll tell you about it.

 # *License*

-**Original Content**
+*Original Content*

 All content, illustrations, and slides in this repository that are my own original creation are licensed under the Creative Commons Attribution-NonCommercial 4.0 (CC BY-NC 4.0) license.
 You are free to share and adapt this material for non-commercial educational purposes, provided you give appropriate credit.
 See [LICENSE](LICENSE) for details.

-**Third-Party Media & Fair Use Notice**
+*Third-Party Media & Fair Use Notice*

 This repository contains mixed-media elements that are not covered by the Creative Commons license above: